ydsaglme/harvard_cs50_sql/project/readme.md

 In this section you should answer the following questions:

 * What is the purpose of your database?
-* Which people, places, things, etc. are you including in the scope of your database?
+**_Which people, places, things, etc. are you including in the scope of your database?_**
+**_People:_** _Users, administrators, and streamers_
+**_Places:_** _User addresses, rental house addresses, and vehicle locations._
+Things:
+User accounts and profiles.
+Posts, comments, and their metadata (likes, visibility).
+Marketplace items (houses, vehicles, other products, and related ads).
+Games, streams, and streaming details (titles, duration, earnings, and viewership).
+Messages sent between users.
 * Which people, places, things, etc. are *outside* the scope of your database?

 ## Functional Requirements